-So far we have discussed a new type of self-tuning (and a stabilization) mechanism in which the internal dimensions are basically allowed to evolve with time and in that case $\lambda$ acquires nonzero contributions from the kinetic energies of this dynamical evolution of the internal dimensions (see (7.6)).
-So if the internal dimensions are static, then $\lambda$ vanishes by (7.6) and the situation reduces back to the case of \cite{3}.
-Indeed in Sec.
-10.1 we obtained the fine-tuning $\lambda =0$ with fixed internal dimensions in the framework of the type IIB supergravity.
+In Sec.
+7.1 we obtained the fine-tuning $\lambda =0$ with fixed internal dimensions in the framework of the type IIB supergravity.
 In this case a set of 4D equations requires ${\beta}_Q (t) = \beta (t) =1$ together with $\lambda =0$.
-In the present section, however, we want to check the possibility of having nonzero $\lambda$ (and also having evolving internal dimensions as well) by considering the stringy effects of the string theory.
+In the present section, we want to check the possibility of having nonzero $\lambda$ (and also having evolving internal dimensions as well) by considering the stringy effect of the string theory.

-The full string theory requires the action (2.1) to admit $\alpha^{\prime}$-corrections that are usually higher order in derivatives (see for instance \cite{10,11}).
+The full string theory requires the action (2.1) to admit $\alpha^{\prime}$-corrections that usually contain higher derivative terms (see for instance \cite{10,11}).
 These terms have many (contracted) indices and therefore do not belong to $V_n$ with $n=1$ or $3$.
 If we denote the collection of these terms by $\triangle V$, the scalar potential density now becomes